Fancy Fare: The Best Fine Dining in Melbourne

 533 Brunswick Street, Fitzroy North

-After splashing out on the best fine dining in Melbourne you might want to restore your budget with these Melbourne cheap eats that deliver stellar taste return for your dollar.
-Alternatively, set up your own alfresco feast at one of these gorgeous picnic spots or bring the party home with some of our favourite takeaway.
+After splashing out on the best fine dining in Melbourne, you might want to restore your budget with these Melbourne cheap eats that deliver stellar taste for your dollar.
+Alternatively, set up an alfresco feast at one of these gorgeous picnic spots.